Satellite broadband

 How fast is satellite broadband?

 The problem with satellite broadband isn’t so much speed, but latency.
-Internet latency is the delay, or lag, between requesting online information and receiving it.
+This is the delay, or lag, between requesting online information and receiving it.
 Satellite broadband suffers from high latency because of the time it takes for a broadband signal to travel to Earth from the geostationary orbit, 22,300 miles up in space.

 How much does satellite broadband cost?

 The cost of satellite broadband depends on the package you choose, but typically it’s one of the more expensive ways to get connected.
-Prices range from around £20 a month up to more than £100 and packages with higher data allowances tend to cost more.
-Deals at the lower end of the spectrum can be restrictive in terms of data usage, some offering only a few gigabytes (GBs) per month.
+Prices range from around £20 a month up to more than £80 per month.

 What are the advantages of satellite broadband?

 - Availability – pretty much wherever you are in the UK, satellite broadband will be available as it can reach places that cables can’t.
 All you need is an outside wall to install a satellite dish that has a clear view of the sky to the south.
-That makes it ideal for remote rural areas where fixed line broadband is painfully slow or even non-existent.
+That makes it ideal for remote rural areas where fixed-line broadband is painfully slow or even non-existent.

-- No phone line required – you don’t need a fixed line connection for satellite broadband, so a landline isn’t necessary and you won’t need to pay for line rental.
+- No phone line required – you don’t need a fixed-line connection for satellite broadband, so a landline isn’t necessary and you won’t need to pay for line rental.

 What are the disadvantages of satellite broadband?